mariam-2324/KNNalgo_OnDataset/README.md

-# iCodeGuru ML Workshop: How to Train a Model?
+# ML Algorithim-KNN: How to Train a Model?

 This project was completed as part of the iCodeGuru workshop **“Discussion on Machine Learning Libraries & Mini-Project: How to Train a Model?”** conducted by **Sir Abdullah Sajid**.